danurbanowicz/eleventy-netlify-boilerplate/README.md

 This is an ongoing project and I welcome any feedback, suggestions or contributions.

 Please use the issue tracker to let me know about any bugs or feature requests, or alternatively make a pull request.

+If you need any help with setting up Netlify CMS, you can reach out to the Netlify team in the [Netlify CMS Gitter](https://gitter.im/netlify/netlifycms).